How to Evaluate The Growth Potential of Your Business

 Today, these two businesses I’ve just shown you are generating $100,000 in pretax profit.
 One is growing very quickly and has made the case to the acquirer that this growth rate is very reliable.
 The other company shows that their future stream of profits is reliable, but it is not growing.
 This ultimately has a big impact on the valuation of your company.

 The #1 sporting analogy we get is running a marathon.
 It’s a long slow slog of a race, and the exit is the equivalent of crossing the finish line.
 As hard as it is for us to realize, the buyer is actually sitting, anticipating their race on the finish line.
-So the very company that is going to buy your business is also going to run a marathon, but for them, it is the starting line - they’re coming to it with all sorts of energy and enthusiasm and hopes and dreams about what your company can achieve.
+So the very company that is going to buy your business is also going to run a marathon, but for them, it is the starting line – they’re coming to it with all sorts of energy and enthusiasm and hopes and dreams about what your company can achieve.
+The better story you can show about your business growth potential, the more valuable business you will have.

 The bigger and brighter future you can paint for them the more valuable your business is going to be in their eyes.